ExtremeAddons/hdri_maker_docs/docs/_build/html/_sources/youtube_video.rst.txt

 Shadow Catcher
 **************

-In questo tutorial viene mostrato come creare un Shadow Catcher, utilizzabile in Eevee e Cycles.
+- In this tutorial you can see how to create a Shadow Catcher, usable in Eevee and Cycles.

 .. raw:: html